johannes42x/scanOS/README.md

 ---

-## What is scanOS?
+## What is nutritionOS?

-scanOS is a **method and product** for transforming screenshots, photos, scans, documents, or text fragments into structured representations using predefined templates and deterministic normalization rules.

-It provides a consistent, predictable way to extract visible information and convert it into formats suitable for downstream processing, analytics, and automation workflows.

-scanOS is **implementation-neutral**:

-- it is not tied to any specific programming language
-- not bound to a particular OCR engine
-- not dependent on a specific runtime or AI model

-Any system that follows the scanOS method is considered a valid implementation.
+nutritionOS is a **nutrition and cooking system**, not a calorie app.

+It turns a language model into something that can:

+- remember what you eat,
+- understand what you have at home,
+- and reason about food as part of everyday life.

+You define goals if you want to — maintenance, deficit, surplus, protein focus, recovery — but nutritionOS does not reduce eating to targets alone.
+It works with preferences, constraints, habits, and phases. nutritionOS is grounded in **your actual pantry**.
+You enter what you really have, once.
+From there, recipes, meals, and suggestions are built from reality, not from idealized shopping lists.

+Over time, logs create context:
+- what worked,
+- what didn’t,
+- what felt easy,
+- what felt exhausting.

+The system does not reset every morning.
+It remembers.

 ---

-## What problem scanOS addresses
+## What problem nutritionOS addresses

-Most visual ingestion tools focus on *recognition*: you upload an image, receive text or annotations, and move on.

-scanOS focuses on **stability**:

-- repeated inputs of the same type produce comparable outputs
-- structure is explicit, inspectable, and file-based
-- outputs are designed to persist, not disappear in chats or UIs

-scanOS is intended as an ingestion layer wherever visual information must become part of a longer-lived data flow or memory system.
+Most nutrition apps are episodic.

+- You log a day.
+- You see numbers.
+- You miss a target.
+- You compensate.
+- You start again.

+This produces discipline — and often fatigue.

+nutritionOS treats nutrition as a **continuous process**.
+A bad day is not a failure.
+It is part of the curve.
+Instead of judging food, nutritionOS **organizes it**:

+- across days,
+- across weeks,
+- across changing goals.

+What emerges is not control, but orientation.

 ---

 ## Core characteristics

-- Template-driven ingestion
-- Deterministic normalization rules
-- Explicit handling of uncertainty and ambiguity
-- Structured outputs (JSON, YAML, XML, CSV, etc.)
-- Compatible with batch, real-time, and interactive workflows
+- Pantry-based reasoning (work with what is actually there)
+- Recipe systems instead of one-off meal ideas
+- Persistent logs that create context, not pressure
+- Transparent calculations that remain inspectable
+- No gamification, streaks, or moral scoring of food
-- Designed for pipeline integration with any downstream system
+- Designed to evolve with training, stress, and everyday life

-  (including MetaMemoryWorks modules such as trainingOS, nutritionOS, sleepOS)
+nutritionOS does not try to motivate you.
+It tries to stay coherent.

 ---

-## What scanOS is **not**
+## What nutritionOS is **not**

-scanOS intentionally does **not** claim properties it cannot guarantee:
+nutritionOS deliberately avoids claims it cannot guarantee:

-- Not an OCR model
-- Not hallucination-proof
+- Not a medical or therapeutic system
-- Not a prediction or reasoning engine
+- Not a replacement for professional nutritional advice
-- Not guaranteed to extract data perfectly
-- Not tied to a single implementation or technology stack
+- Not an enforcement or discipline tool

-scanOS defines **how ingestion and normalization must be performed**,
-not which tools must be used to perform them.
+nutritionOS provides **structure and memory**.
+Decisions remain yours.

 ---

-## Implementation neutrality

-scanOS may be implemented:

-- in any programming language
-- with any OCR backend
-- with or without language models
-- on local or cloud systems
-- as CLI tools, APIs, services, or embedded components

-Changing format, medium, or execution environment does not remove a system from being considered a scanOS implementation, as long as the method is followed.
+## How nutritionOS works in practice

+nutritionOS operates across three layers:

+**Pantry**
+Your ingredients are the base reality.
+Everything else derives from this.

+**Recipes**
+Recipes are reusable structures that can be scaled, adjusted, and refined.
+They are not inspiration fragments, but building blocks.

+**Logs**
+Logs create continuity.
+Not to judge, but to reveal patterns over time.

+This allows you to:
+- build meals from what you already have
+- scale food to daily needs without micromanagement
+- understand satiety, energy, and habits longitudinally
+- derive shopping needs from actual usage, not guesses

+nutritionOS does not tell you what to eat.
+It keeps the system intelligible while you live your life.

 ---

 ## Relation to MetaMemoryWorks

-scanOS can be used standalone.
+nutritionOS can be used standalone.

-Within MetaMemoryWorks, it typically serves as:
+Within MetaMemoryWorks, it typically functions as:

-- the ingestion layer for visually sourced information
+- a persistent memory layer for nutrition and cooking
-- a normalization bridge between human-facing artifacts and file-based memory
+- a bridge between daily decisions and long-term patterns
-- an upstream component for modules such as trainingOS, nutritionOS, sleepOS
+- an upstream component for trainingOS, sleepOS, and related modules

-scanOS does not require the MetaMemoryWorks stack, but integrates cleanly with it.
+nutritionOS does not require MetaMemoryWorks, but integrates cleanly with it.

 ---

+## Installation & usage

+nutritionOS is distributed as a file package.

+There is nothing to install and nothing to configure.
+You upload the files into your LLM environment and begin.

+Typical workflow:
+1. Download and unzip nutritionOS
+2. Upload all files into a new project
+3. Follow the Start Guide
+4. Enter your pantry (or adapt a preset)
+5. Begin logging and cooking

+Primarily tested with **ChatGPT Projects**.
+Other LLMs should work as long as file context is supported.

+---

 ## Versioning

-scanOS uses semantic versioning for the specification.
+nutritionOS follows semantic versioning.

-Templates, rulesets, and presets may version independently.
+Presets, pantries, and expansions may version independently.

 ---

 ## Licensing

 - Private, non-commercial use: free
 - Commercial or institutional use: license required

-See the license files in `/legal/` for details.
+See `/legal/` for details.

-For licensing inquiries:
+For licensing:
-lizenz@metamemoryworks.de
 licensing@metamemoryworks.com

-For everything else:
+For general contact:
-kontakt@metamemoryworks.de
 contact@metamemoryworks.com

+---

+MetaMemoryWorks — do EVERYTHING.